This is How You Stop Eating When You're Full

 Let’s say you’re out to lunch at a buffet.
 You know, in the back of your mind, that you have to go back to the office and deal with a stressful client.
 You don’t mean to go back for a third helping of Kung Pao chicken, but without even realizing it, you’re trying to avoid doing something you don’t want to do.
 Once you are aware of whatever it is you may be dodging, you can do other things to ease stress, rather than eating.

-Select an after dinner treat ahead of time so you’re not tempted to overeat later
+Select an after-dinner treat ahead of time

-Sometimes after dinner I feel like I want to keep eating, perhaps because it’s the last meal of the day, perhaps because I’m tired, and I find that it’s helpful to set aside a little something ahead of dinner time, such as a portion of dark chocolate, and know that’s what I’m going to have after my meal, period.
+Sometimes after dinner, I feel like I want to keep eating, perhaps because it’s the last meal of the day, perhaps because I’m tired, and I find that it’s helpful to set aside a little something ahead of dinner time, such as a portion of dark chocolate, and know that’s what I’m going to have after my meal, period.
 This way it keeps me from rummaging in the cupboards over and over, eating my weight in chocolate chips.

 Stop me if you’ve heard this one: Slow down!

 It takes time for your body to register that it’s full, and when you eat slowly, you sort of trick yourself into thinking you’re eating more (since it’s taking more time).
-Chew more times before you swallow, put your fork down between bites, do whatever works for you in order for your body to register that you’re full and it’s okay to stop eating.
+Chew more times before you swallow, put your fork down between bites, and do whatever works for you in order for your body to register that you’re full and it’s okay to stop eating.

 With practice, all of these can become second nature, and you’ll stop eating when you’re full like it’s no big deal.

 Do you feel diabetes has an impact on your dating life or romantic relationships?

 How often do you find yourself craving sweet snacks?